7 min readUpdated Dec 9, 2025

 Jo StichburyJo Stichbury

 At its most simple, user presence represents a user’s online or offline status and is typically used to show whether a user is available, for example, on a chat system.
+Presence is also widely used to create a sense of shared activity or immediacy in live experiences.
 Here are some other examples of where it’s used:

 • For audience engagement: members on a Twitch livestream see who is online to share the experience, to send each other emoji reactions or gif memes.